dennyzhang/challenges-kubernetes/README.md

 1. Start one mysql server service with 1 instance.
 2. Start one mysql client service with 2 instances.
 3. Verify mysql server resilience.
    Delete the instance, confirm another one will be started automatically.
 ```
 - Main Tech:
 - See more: [Scenario-102](./Scenario-102)
-- TODO

 <a href="https://www.dennyzhang.com"><img align="right" width="185" height="37" src="https://raw.githubusercontent.com/USDevOps/mywechat-slack-group/master/images/dns_small.png"></a>